 Explore the Dorset Coast – The Jurassic Coast

-Dorset Coastal Cottages The Dorset coastline runs from the sandy beaches of Bournemouth to the East Devon border.
-A millenia in the making, this rare coastline is dotted with dinosaur footprints and geographical marvels, earning it the title of the Jurassic Coast.
-If you are looking for coastal cottages in Dorset for your break, Dorset Cottage Holidays is the perfect choice.
+The Dorset coastline runs from the sandy beaches of Bournemouth to the East Devon border.
+A millennia in the making, this rare coastline is dotted with dinosaur footprints and geographical marvels, earning it the title of the Jurassic Coast.

 The UK has only 25 World Heritage Sites.
 The Jurassic Coast was the first ‘natural’ World Heritage Site and the only coastline in the UK to be awarded this status.
 Why is this coastline so special?
-It provides an almost unbroken timeline through the Mesozoic Era (or the more familiar Triassic, Jurassic and Cretaceous ages) or 185 million years and includes the natural wonders of Lulworth Cove and Durdle Door.
+It provides an almost unbroken timeline through the Mesozoic Era (which includes the Triassic, Jurassic and Cretaceous ages).
+In numbers 185 million years of coastal history.
+The Jurassic Coast includes the natural wonders of Lulworth Cove and Durdle Door.
 To the leyman, this means spectacular geographical marvels, long sandy beaches, fossils and a rugged coastline.

 Burton Bradstock Beach